(Medicago sativa subsp. sativa)

 Medicago sativa L. is the correct and accepted scientific name for Alfalfa.
 The genus and species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 As of 2-14-22 when this page was last updated, Plants of the World Online by Kew lists 89 species in the Medicago genus.
 It is a member of the plant family Fabaceae with 767 genera.
 Those numbers could change as updates are made on POWO.

-The map on the USDA Plants Database for North America is quite different… All areas in blue is where the species has been introduced.
+The map on the USDA Plants Database for North America is quite different… All areas in blue are where the species has been introduced.
 Well, Alfalfa is a popular legume for hay which is how it has been introduced to most of the world.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

 You know, as widespread as this species is I have only seen it one time growing in the wild.
 Actually, I saw it growing along the road while walking back from park next to the farm.
 One solitary plant that obviously had been mowed off many times.
 I didn’t even realize it was Alfalfa until I uploaded photos on iNaturalist…